alexghr/alacritty-theme.nix/README.md

 ## Outputs

-Each YAML file in the [alacritty-theme/themes](https://github.com/alacritty/alacritty-theme/tree/0fb8868d6389014fd551851df7153e4ca2590790/themes) folder is exported as a package.
+Each TOML file in the [alacritty-theme/themes](https://github.com/alacritty/alacritty-theme/tree/0fb8868d6389014fd551851df7153e4ca2590790/themes) folder is exported as a package.

 Furthermore an overlay is provided that groups all of these themes under a single attribute set: `pkgs.alacritty-theme`.